NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 export default ProjectsCohortButton;
 ```

-This custom button component used the state variable `showSaveCohort` to determine if the `SaveCohortModal` component
+This custom button component uses the state variable `showSaveCohort` to determine if the `SaveCohortModal` component
 needs to be shown.
-The `SaveCohortModal` component is passed the current list of projects selected by the user and handles the creation of
+The `SaveCohortModal` component is passed to the current list of projects selected by the user and handles the creation of
 the cohort and saving it.

 ### Application Demo

-In addition to a application that works on cohorts, an application can have a demo.
-This demo can be used to show the
+In addition to the actual application, it can have a demo.
+The demo can be used to show the
-application's functionality.
-The demo is shown when the demo button is clicked.
+application's functionality and is shown when the demo button is clicked.
 The demo button is shown when the
 application is registered with `hasDemo: false,` as described in
 the [Application Registration](#application-registration) section.